 Over-voltage usually occurs during the charging of the battery.
 At the end of the charge cycle, the battery dramatically climbs to the peak voltage offered by the charge.
-Since a 10 cell charger is really 10 times 4.25 volts, an unbalance charge might exceed the 4.25volt limit and create battery damage via excessive heat.
+Since a 10 cell charger is really 10 times 4.25 volts, an unbalance charge might exceed the 4.25volt limit at individual cells and create battery damage via excessive heat.

 It is important to realize that all batteries are chemical devices and have optimal operating temperatures inclusive of optimal charging temperatures.
 It they get too hot, the chemistry of the battery evolves into a destructive phase that may not be recoverable.
 The best approach is to monitor cell temperature at all times AND in conjunction with identification of charging or discharging mode.
-If a battery runs hot during the charging mode at the tail end, it is possible to set lower peak voltage and longer recovery cycle before additional attempts to charge.
+If a battery runs hot during the charging mode at the tail end, it is possible to set lower peak voltage and offer longer recovery period before additional attempts to charge.

-Some people have mentioned that wholesale lowering of the 4.25 volt limit to 4.10 volts will substantially increase the useful life of the battery while delivering 90% of the capacity.
+Some people have mentioned that wholesale lowering of the 4.25 volt limit to 4.10 volts will substantially increase the useful life of the battery while delivering 90% of the battery pack's capacity.
 Having such a choice would likely appeal to many users that only use their ebikes for short range or infrequent use.

 Lithium batteries overheat when left on a trickle charge.
-It is better to leave them in a partially charged state when no in use that to repeatedly top off the battery.
-If you are needing maximum range with your existing battery, it may be best to buy a larger replacement than to try continually top off.
+It is better to leave them in a partially charged state when not in use than it is to repeatedly top off the battery.
+Topping off the charge tends to expose the battery to reheating at more frequent intervals.
+If you are needing maximum range with your existing battery, it may be best to buy a larger replacement than it is to try continually top off.
 The replacement can be charged to 4.10 volts maximum and survive better.